Jose-Augusto-C-M/sam_to_json/README.md

     min_mask_region_area=300,
 )
 ```

-provide the tuning parameters for the created masks, if the mask is adequated, you can execute:
+provide the tuning parameters for the created masks, if the mask is adequated, you follow the code and execute:

 ```python
 import json